kabavol/LMSMonitor/README.md

 - A retro clock is displayed when audio paused/stopped.

 ### Screen-snaps
-The following images were captured by dumping the display on refresh; it's a tad blocky but the actual screen animations are buttery smot with a 15 FPS attained.
+The following images were captured by dumping the display on refresh; it's a tad blocky but the actual screen animations are buttery smooth with a 15 FPS attained.

 At 15 FPS scrolling text is smooth and the visualizer modes very kinetic.